cisco/mindmeld/docs/source/userguide/nlp.rst

     'unit': <EntityProcessor 'unit' ready: True, dirty: True>
    }

-There are two other useful attributes that indicate the current status of an NLP object.
-First, the :attr:`ready` flag indicates if the NLP instance is ready for processing user input.
-The value of this attribute is ``True`` only if all the NLP classification models have been trained and can be used for making predictions on new queries.
+The :attr:`ready` and :attr:`dirty` attributes further describe the status of an NLP object.

+The :attr:`ready` flag indicates whether the NLP instance is ready to process user input.
+Its value is ``True`` only if all the NLP classification models have been trained and can be used for making predictions on new queries.

 .. code-block:: python

    >>> nlp.ready
    False

-The :attr:`dirty` flag indicates if the NLP object has changed since it was last loaded from, or written to disk.
-The value of this attribute is ``True`` if the models have been retrained since the last disk I/O operation.
+The :attr:`dirty` flag indicates whether the NLP object has changed since last loaded from or written to disk.
+Its value is ``True`` if the models have been retrained since the last disk I/O operation.

 .. code-block:: python

    >>> nlp.dirty
    False

-The values of both these attributes are currently ``False`` since the NLP object has merely been initialized.
-It hasn't been trained yet.
+So far in our tutorial, the NLP object has been initialized but has not yet been trained, so :attr:`ready` and :attr:`dirty` are both false.

 .. _build_nlp: